 The night was rounded out by a brilliant solo performance by BBF’s Co-Director Zachary Carretin’s playing Teleman’s Fantasie No. 1 for violin solo that truly showcased him as one of the country’s top early music performers.

-Interestingly, it featured two female composers (not common in the world of classical music) who influenced by Bach – Clara Schumann (wife of Robert Schumann and is often considered the mother of concert pianists) and a piece by Lili Boulanger, sister to the more famous Nadia Boulanger, teacher to many important and influential performers and composers such as Phillip Glass, Aaron Copland, and Quincy Jones to name a few.
+The program featured two female composers (a rarity in classical music): Clara Schumann (wife of Robert Schumann, mother of concert pianists) and Lili Boulanger, sister to the famous Nadia Boulanger who was a teacher to many important and influential performers and composers such as Phillip Glass, Aaron Copland, and Quincy Jones to name a few.

 Gajic gave a brilliant interpretation of the famous solo Mozart Fantasia in D Minor, K. 397 followed by a moving rendition of Clara Schumann’s art pieces with Chicago-based soprano, Josefien Stopplenberg.
-Gaji also played alongside Yu-Eun Kim for a violin / piano duet titled D’un matin de printemps by Lili Boulanger which was remarkably sharp, witty, and exuberant.
+Gajic also played alongside Yu-Eun Kim for a violin / piano for a delightful and lesser-known duet titled, D’un matin de printemps by Lili Boulanger.

-However, the highlight of the night (and of the entire festival in my opinion) was the Piano Quartet in G Minor, K. 478 by Mozart featuring Mina Gajic on keyboard, Paul Miller on viola, Coleman Itzkoff on cello, and Yu-Eun Kin on violin.
+The highlight of the night (and of the entire festival in my opinion) was the Piano Quartet in G Minor, K. 478 by Mozart which featured Mina Gajic on keyboard, Paul Miller on viola, Coleman Itzkoff on cello, and Yu-Eun Kin on violin.

-I was still buzzing from witnessing the incredible performances of Day Three so I decided to do a walking meditation in the fields of Boulder High School.
-I was feeling pretty introspective so I decided to do some grounding exercises, enjoy the greenery, and reminisce on my own experiences growing up as a musician in Colorado.
+Still buzzing from Day Three, I decided to do a walking meditation in the fields of Boulder High School.
+I did some grounding exercises, enjoyed the greenery, and reminisced on my own experiences growing up as a musician in Colorado.

-Day Four did not disappoint.
-Titled, The Intimacy of J.S.
-Bach, the last day featured all Bach programming and featured a range of solo work, chamber music and choral work to close out.
+The fourth and final day was titled, The Intimacy of J.S.
+Bach.
+In honor of its namesake, the program featured all Bach programming and featured a range of solo work, chamber music and choral work to close out.

-One memorable moment was when New York-based cellist, Coleman Iztkoff gave a heartwarming speech before playing the very famous solo cello suite (also very well played by Iztkoff), Suite No. 5 in C Minor for Cello Solo BWV 1011.
-He expressed a great appreciation to the organizers of Boulder Bach Festival for providing this opportunity of high level music making and simply said, “As a New York artist, I can tell you, opportunities like this don’t exist even in New York.
+One notable moment was when New York-based cellist Coleman Iztkoff gave a heartwarming speech before playing the all-famous solo cello suite, Suite No. 5 in C Minor for Cello Solo BWV 1011.
+Before playing, he expressed a great appreciation to the organizers of BBF for providing the opportunity to create high-level music making and said, “As a New York artist, I can tell you, opportunities like this don’t exist even in New York.
 This is truly unique to be here doing this in Boulder, Colorado”.

-As twelve year of resident of New York, I couldn’t have agreed more.
+As a twelve year resident of New York, I couldn’t have agreed more.

 My own experience with Boulder has sometimes been a difficult one.
-As a kid who grew up in the performing arts, the limitations of Boulder’s cultural and arts scene often felt frustrating.
-Yes, the mountains and the nature opportunities are one of a kind but I felt like in order for me to pursue a career in the arts I would have to leave Colorado to find it.
-This resulted in a move to New York City where I discovered my own journey with music.
+As a kid who grew up focused on the performing arts, the limitations of Boulder’s cultural and arts scene often felt frustrating.
+Yes, the mountains and the nature opportunities are in a class of their own, but I felt like in order for me to pursue a career in the arts, I had to leave Colorado to find my own path in music.

-After experiencing the festival in its entirety, it gave me pause to think about how lucky the inhabitants of Boulder are to have such visionary directors like Zachary Carretin and Mina Gajic at the helm of BBF.
+Listening to the festival’s performances gave me pause to think about how lucky the residents of Boulder are to have such visionary directors like Zachary Carretin and Mina Gajic at the helm of BBF.